University of Calgary

-Notable former students include Canadian Prime Minister Stephen Harper, Java computer language inventor James Gosling, Uber co-founder Garrett Camp, astronaut Robert Thirsk, and Lululemon Athletica founder Chip Wilson.
+Notable former students include Canadian Prime Minister Stephen Harper, Java programming language creator James Gosling, Uber co-founder Garrett Camp, astronaut Robert Thirsk, and Lululemon Athletica founder Chip Wilson.
 The university has produced over 170,000 alumni who reside in 152 countries.

 History

-The University of Calgary was established in 1966, but its roots date back more than half a century earlier to the establishment of the Normal School in Calgary in 1905.
+The University of Calgary was established in 1966, which is the official date for when it was granted autonomy.
+However, its roots date back more than half a century earlier to the establishment of the Normal School in Calgary in 1905.
 The Alberta Normal School was established in Calgary to train primary and secondary school teachers in the new province.
 The Calgary Normal School was absorbed by the University of Alberta's Faculty of Education in 1945, and operated as a part of its Calgary branch campus, a satellite campus of the University of Alberta.
 Operating from the west wing of the Provincial Institute of Technology and Art, the Calgary University Committee was formed 1946, in an effort to lobby for separate permanent facilities for the branch campus.

 In July 1957, the University of Alberta signed a one dollar lease with the City of Calgary, for 121.4 hectare of land.
 In 1958, the University of Alberta changed the name of the branch campus to the "University of Alberta in Calgary," and unveiled plans for new permanent facilities on the leased land.
 The new campus opened its first permanent facilities in October 1960, the Arts and Education Building (presently the Administration Building), and the Science and Engineering Building (presently Science A).